Celeb Big Brother Evicts Another Celeb

 Now, it will be interesting to see what happens next.
 Who will Omarosa align with?
 Will we find out if Metta's chillness is actually an incredible strategy?
 Will Shannon go or will the entire house flip again?
 Will we find out that somehow Keshia's pleas were part of a plan?

-At this point, nothing will surprise us.
+At this point, nothing will surprise us, except perhaps for Omarosa's continued White House anecdotes.

+"As bad as you think Trump is, you would be worried about Pence," she told the house.
+"We would be begging for days of Trump back if Pence became president, that's all I'm saying.
+I'm a Christian, I love Jesus, but he thinks Jesus tells him to say things.
+I'm like, Jesus ain't sayin' that."

+Honestly—and here's a thing we never thought we'd say—thank you Keshia for keeping Omarosa in the house at least another week

 Big Brother Celebrity Edition's next episode airs Wednesday at 8 p.m. on CBS.